 Other factors such as work, illness, culture or religion can also affect your self-esteem.

-No matter what the cause of your self-esteem is, how can you develop healthy self-esteem.
+No matter what the cause of your low self-esteem is, you can learn to develop healthy self-esteem.

 It starts with changing your thoughts